hanwencheng/gists/Litentry/governance-app.md

 * Native support for off-chain discussion from Polkassemby

 #### Milestone 4 Inter-app communication
-* Interact with other wallet app and sign the transactions with inter-app communication (work together with WalletConnect if their protocol has been done).
+* Interact with other wallet app and sign the transactions with inter-app communication (work together with [WalletConnect](https://walletconnect.org/)).

 #### Milestone 5 Governance Score and Lottery integration
 * Be able to do OCG actions on different networks.